-The Hyundai Cancer Institute at CHOC has added two oncologists, Dr. Josephine HaDuong and Dr. Ashley Plant, to its team of nationally recognized specialists.
+The Hyundai Cancer Institute at CHOC has added two oncologists, Dr. Josephine HaDuong and Dr. Ashley Plant-Fox, to its team of nationally recognized specialists.
 Both physicians were fellowship-trained at two of the country’s top cancer programs, and share research interest in immunotherapy and targeted therapies.

 Dr. Josephine HaDuong

 Board-certified in pediatric hematology and oncology, Dr. HaDuong was drawn to the Cancer Institute for what she refers to as its gold standard of care.
 “The Hyundai Cancer Institute is a growing center that strives to be among the best.
 The team provides patients access to cutting-edge clinical trials that may lead to breakthroughs in pediatric cancer,” says Dr. HaDuong.

 A published author and principal investigator in a number of studies, Dr. HaDuong’s major research activities include exploring developmental therapeutics in solid tumors using immunomodulatory and targeted agents, as well as functional imaging in bone and soft tissue sarcomas using magnetic resonance spectroscopy.
 Her research is driven, in large part, by her clinical interest in caring for patients with solid tumors.